Olenderpj/CS-3300_Iteration4_Instructions/README.md

 ```

 2. Modify the code to include your name where it says **[Replace your name here]** around line 16.<br>
-3. Refresh your browser page and take a look at the changes made to the page <br>
+3. View the changes you have made by navigating to http://localhost:3000/ <br>

 <hr>